Name: Meeo Letlind

 Both estranged and relieved by the death of her parents, she spent the following week finishing what little food there was in the pantry.
 It was the most food she had ever seen in her life, and it was a sorrowful pleasure to enjoy such a base desire in the silent outwards of her childhood home.

-At the end of that week, the landlord under for the local noble came for a visit to inquire about the upcoming harvest.
+At the end of that week, a landlord under the local noble came for a visit to inquire about the upcoming harvest.
 He found her emaciated, half conscious, and staring up at the ceiling of her parent’s bedroom, with small locks of their hair in her hands.

-Surprisingly, she didn’t want to leave, and it took a second man from the neighboring field to arrest her vicious attempts at resistance.
+Surprisingly, she didn’t want to leave, and despite her weakness, it took a second man from the neighboring field to arrest her vicious attempts at resistance.

 She was brought to the township’s community hall, where she was quickly pushed into the child shelter, where a new set of troubles alighted for her.